How are Eve Hendrickson, Mary Adams and Catherine Devall Related?

 When a female line descendant of Eve Hendrickson took the test, these five direct matches showed up:

-- A match to Eve Hendrickson through her daughter Mary and her daughter Naomi Hendricks.
+• A match to Eve Hendrickson through her daughter Mary Hendrickson/Hendricks, and Mary’s daughter Naomi Hendricks (who marries James McBrayers, Jr).
 Mary was born around 1749.
 The Hendrickson family was in Fayette, PA from 1770-1787.
-Yes, it appears that Mary Hendrickson had two illegitimate daughters, surname Hendricks/Hendrickson in records, or Mary Hendrickson married a man named Hendricks.
+Yes, it appears that Mary Hendrickson had two illegitimate daughters, surname Hendricks/Hendrickson in records.
+See the story: The Rape of Mary Hendrickson.

-- A match to Eve Hendrickson through her daughter Lydia Hendrickson and her granddaughter Kezziah Case.
+• A match to Eve Hendrickson through her daughter Lydia Hendrickson, who married Separate Case, and their daughter Kezziah Case (who married Joseph Scharmahorn/Skimmerhorn).
 Lydia was born around 1755.

-- A match to Eve Hendrickson through her daughter, Elizabeth, who marries John Galloway and her daughter Margaret Galloway.
+• A match to Eve Hendrickson through her daughter, Elizabeth Hendrickson, who marries John Galloway and her daughter Margaret Galloway (who marries Joseph Garr).
 Elizabeth was born about 1762.

-- A match that went back to Elizabeth Pratt who married Joseph Grim, both from Greene County, PA.
+• A match that goes back to Elizabeth Pratt who married Joseph Grim, both from Greene County, PA.
 Originally, I didn’t know who her mother was.
 Trees said “Sarah McClelland” but with no proof.
 Elizabeth was born around 1801-1805.

 Between the mtDNA matching and all these southwestern Pennsylvania references, I was intrigued!
 I had to figure it out.